S

 Tai Chi Research

 There have been some excellent publications on the health benefits of Tai Chi in the medical press as well, such as in the British Journal of Sports Medicine.
-Also, Yang Yang at University of Illinois Kinesiology Department has published a very compelling book on the medical benefits of Tai Chi.
-Tai Chi has been shown to increase balance control with resulting self-confidence and reduction in falls, especially among the elderly.
-Studies show it is effective for arthritis and pain, osteoporosis, strength and flexibility.
-Cardiovascular functioning is also improved.
-Research has found Tai Chi to be equivalent to moderate aerobic exercise.
-Tai Chi reduces cholesterol and blood pressure, and increases the capacity of the immune system.
-The American Journal of Physical Medicine and Rehabilitation reported a study showing that Tai Chi is safe for rheumatoid arthritis patients.
+Also, Yang Yang, Ph.D. at the University of Illinois Urbana-Champaign Kinesiology Department has published a very compelling book on the medical benefits of Tai Chi.

 There is a wealth of research on the benefits of Tai Chi and Qigong: